pop-os/python-apt/doc/source/library/apt_pkg.rst

         Remove the option at *key* and all of its children.

+    .. method:: dump() -> str

+        Return a string containing the values in the configuration object, in the standard :manpage:`apt.conf(5)` format.

     .. method:: exists(key)

         Check whether an option named *key* exists in the configuration.